-Wireless LAN security is much more difficult then wired because an intruder does not require a physical connection to compromise the network.
-The designers understood this issue and incorporated Wireless Equivalent Privacy (WEP) in the original specification.
+Wireless LAN security and privacy is much more difficult then wired because an intruder does not require a physical connection to compromise the network.
+The original 802.11 designers were aware of this risk and incorporated Wireless Equivalent Privacy (WEP) in the original specification.
 Unfortunately almost immediately security researchers found critical weakness with WEP and shortly thereafter hacking tools became readily available making WEP virtually worthless.

-IEEE is developing a comprehensive security standard and several interim implementations are currently available.
-The WiFi Alliance Security page is a good source of current security information.
+IEEE developed a comprehensive security standard and several interim implementations are currently available.
+The WiFi Alliance Security WiFi Protected Access (WPA) is current state of the art for security.
 Netstumbler is a useful tool to help secure WiFi LANS.

-5.4 Alternatives to Ethernet
+4.4 Alternatives